 SUBMISSION OF MANUSCRIPTS

 Manuscripts are to be submitted electronically (in one attachment) along with a separate attachment with the title and author page at https://mc.manuscriptcentral.com/jcareerasmnt.
 Manuscripts will be acknowledged when they are received.
-Authors should not place their names on the manuscript itself because all manuscripts are peer-reviewed with a blind reviewing system.
+Authors should not place their names on the manuscript itself because all manuscripts are peer-reviewed with an anonymize reviewing system.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.

 PREPARATION OF MANUSCRIPTS